Mvellimana/ME396P-Final-Project/README.md

 # SynMusic
 _**A simple music transcriptor and reproducer using SciPy**_
 ## How To Use It!
-1. Install Nescesary Resources
+1. Install the Lily music engraving environment
   * Lily Pond is a sheet music compiler and is needed to visually display music in our program.
 Follow the instruction in [Lily Pond website](https://lilypond.org/download.html)
-  * Install the following external python packages, more information on their respective documenation websites (listed on our references)
+2. Install the necesary external python packages, more information on their respective documenation websites (listed on our references)
+  * Tool and library for manipulating LilyPond files
   > pip install python-ly
+  * A package for sending and receiving MIDI messages easily.
   > pip install py-midi

 ### Representing Music Visually